TimoHeiten/heitech.Mediator/README.md

 ## Use of complex Mediator:
-(implementation is todo, only scaffolding ready)
+(implementation of messageobjectBase, MessengerBase and Utils is todo, only scaffolding ready)

 The complex Mediator uses a generic Key to let you decide how you want to reference it.
 First create a IMessenger that handles all ReceiveCommand, Receivequery etc. on incoming Message/RequestObjects